3mdeb/news-and-ideas/README.md

 >You can write attach inline HTML into Markdown and it will work!
 >`<span style="color: blue">Some text</span>`

-### Generating posts and preview with Hugo

-To add new post to our blog, first make sure that post written in Markdown is properly formatted and has all required information in the header.
-If document is ready, follows steps below:

-TBD: below steps should be added to travis CI

-1. Add new markdown file to `blog/content/post`.
-1. Remove `public` directory: `rm -rf blog/public`
-1. Generate blog: `docker run --rm -it -v $PWD/blog:/src -u hugo jguyomard/hugo-builder hugo`
-1. Generated files can be found in `blog/public`

-There is possibility to check whether new post is well formatted:
-1. Run local server: `docker run --rm -it -v $PWD/blog:/src -p 1313:1313 -u hugo jguyomard/hugo-builder hugo server -w --bind=0.0.0.0`
-1. Go to [http://localhost:1313/](http://localhost:1313/) to view the changes.

 ### SEO best known methods

 * Meta description - each post should have single-sentence description with